Photo by Smudge 9000

-Let’s assume we have a fairly new rider that is struggling at corner entry and steering.
+Let’s assume we have a rider that is struggling at corner entry and steering.
 Here’s the type of internal dialogue you might go through to get specific on a solution…

 What you’re able to do is drill down into what you ARE doing, which is a lot easier to change than what you aren’t doing.